Al Udeid Air Base, Qatar

 War reserve materiel includes medical and munitions, warehousing of rations, and various other supplies.
 The contractor shall be responsible for performing all or any specifically designated portions of the functions accomplished under this contract during any wartime operations.
 Wartime operations are those actions, including contingency planning, which would be required to support current or any future United States Air Force wartime requirement.
 Emergency situations (i.e., accident and rescue operations, civil disturbances, natural disasters and military peacetime contingency operations and exercises) may necessitate the Contractor provide increased or reduced support as indicated below when required by Contracting Officer.
 Military contingency operations may necessitate military personnel assistance be provided to the Contractor.
 Should this occur, the Contractor will be relieved of responsibilities and accountability for the phase of the contract taken over by the military.
 Optional WRM sites may be exercised at any time during the performance of this contract.
 In the event the Government adds a new site to the contract, both parties to this contract hereby agree to negotiate in good faith the applicable price necessary to account for the change.

 At 2200 on 04 April 2008, Al Jazeera ran breaking news stating that Al Jazeera had learned that a U.S. B-52 bomber had crashed at AUAB due to a technical failure.
 Al Jazeera kept this information on its news scroll until 2300, when it aired a correction stating that the plane that "crashed" was a B-1.
 The fact that Al Jazeera broke the story suggests that the Qatari leadership, which must have approved the broadcast, wanted to put the story out quickly in an effort to contain it.
 Hydraulic failure caused the U.S. Air Force B-1 bomber to veer off the runway, and it caught fire following a ground incident, at the Al Udeid Air Base.
 The aircraft, which was returning from a combat mission, caught fire and the blaze set off the munitions onboard.
 In March 2008 a B-1 bomber slid off the runway at Anderson Air Force base on Guam, crashing into a group of emergency vehicles.
+In early-March 2016, US military sources predicted that B-52s would replace the squadron of B-1 Lancer bombers which had dropped bombs on Daesh targets since February.
+Earlier, it was reported that despite the fact that B-1 bombers were used only in seven percent of sorties against Daesh, they had dropped nearly 40 percent of the bombs.

 |Join the GlobalSecurity.org mailing list|